anton-k/handle-pattern-servant-app/README.md

    external service but from the user perspective of the app.
 From what our app wants form that external service in the given API-route.

-* the web-app domain is ocean wave not a solid gorund to build castles. so we need to build with presence of uncertainty and unexpected changes in mind.
+* the web-app domain is ocean wave not a solid ground to build castles.
+   So we need to build with presence of uncertainty and unexpected changes in mind.
-   Which coresponds badly with mathematical thinking.
+   Which corresponds badly with mathematical thinking.
    We need to use more flexible solutions.

 * How to hide mutable state with interfaces